Digital vs. Flexographic Printing: Which is Right for Your Labels?

 During the digital label printing process, printed labels go through a finishing machine to put on final touches such as decorative treatments or print protection.
 However, some digital label printing companies have flexographic stations incorporated into the finishing process to address specific needs like flood coats or fluorescent inks.

 As with traditional flexographic printing, these added finishing processes will still require plates for any custom designs.
 However, the costs and time associated with tooling and setup are drastically reduced since you’re only making a single plate.
 Flood coats of white ink or label varnishes won’t require any plates either, as they require a solid stamp that’s already available in-house.
-In short, you’re still able to achieve the benefits of flexographic printing without all the extra investment or delays.

 Find the Right Label Printing Partner for Your Company